Salil al-Sawarim

 Salil al-Sawarim (صليل الصوارم, "Clashing of the swords") is a nasheed (chant) produced by the Islamic State in 2014 and used in Islamic State propaganda as a theme.
-It is a melodic a cappella hymn, in which the lyrics discuss about bloodshed and war.
+It is a melodic a cappella hymn, in which the lyrics discuss bloodshed and war.

-The nasheed was produced by the Ajnad Foundation, with the recitation of the vocalist Abu Yasir, the most well known vocalist of the group.
+The nasheed was produced by the Ajnad Foundation, with the recitation of the vocalist Abu Yasser, the most well known vocalist of the group.
 Salil al-Sawarim is among the best known IS nasheeds.
 It appeared in IS' fourth installment of the Salil al-Sawarim video series, which among other things contain medleys of executions, and was published by Al-Furqan Foundation.

 Due to the nasheed being related to terrorism, it is commonly removed from popular music and video platforms such as SoundCloud, Spotify, YouTube or justpaste.it.

 Lyrics

 These are the lyrics of the nasheed: